spaf94/SFSQLiteApi/README.md

 If you find any bugs, please submit an [issue](https://github.com/spaf94/SFSQLiteApi/issues/new/).

 ## How to use
-Check the source code of the app test.
+Read the [wiki page](https://github.com/spaf94/SFSQLiteApi/wiki) or check the source code of the test app.

 ## Releases